rotmistrk/getopt/README.md

 ### Marshaller

-For a struct passes by pointer, for public fields that have annotation "flag", sets up parser with all short and long flahs.
+For a struct passes by pointer, for public fields that have annotation "flag", sets up parser with all short and long flags.
 One-letter become short, rest become long.
 Bool are flags only (no args supported).

 Supports same types as rich form does, plus: